-Carroll Harris, of Sacramento, California, a retired Highway Patrol dispatcher and Navy veteran, contacted Fred Goerner in 1980.
+Carroll Harris, of Sacramento, Calif., a retired Highway Patrol dispatcher and Navy veteran, contacted Fred Goerner in 1980.
 Harris told Goerner that he’d worked for the chief of naval operations in Washington from 1942 until early 1945, and was responsible for the office’s highly classified vault.
 Harris said a top-secret file on Amelia Earhart was maintained during the war, and he saw it many times.”
 Harris often worked the night shift,” Goerner wrote to Jim Golden in 1982, “and to speed the time he familiarized himself with many of the files.
 There were many files on the USS Panay bombing by the Japanese, files on the Pearl Harbor attack, and a file (about 2/3 of a drawer or about 26 inches of material) dealing with Earhart.”

 Harris said the file covered a wide variety of issues, including the logistics of the flight, official positions to be taken in the event information about Earhart was made public, radio transmissions, and most importantly, “attempts at rescue and communications with Earhart (AFTER HER CAPTURE),” according to Goerner.
 “Harris said the file was added to during the war after the invasions of the Marshalls and the Marianas.
 He says it was basically the same info we have come up with concerning Japanese capture (of AE).”
-(Emphasis Goerner’s.)
+(Caps emphasis Goerner’s.)

 In a 1982 letter to Goerner, Harris said the office that housed the Earhart files was the “Secret and Confidential Mail and File Room—OP 020.”
 A year later Harris wrote to Vice Admiral Kent J. Carroll, head of the Military Sealift Command, providing extensive details of OP 020 in the misplaced hope that Carroll, who was friendly with Goerner, would help locate the missing Earhart records.

-According to Harris, the Secret and Confidential Mail and File Room was located in Room 2055, in the “Navy Department building on Constitution Avenue“ (officially known as the Main Navy Building).
+According to Harris, the Secret and Confidential Mail and File Room was located in Room 2055, in the “Navy Department building on Constitution Avenue” (officially known as the Main Navy Building).
 The vault containing the secret files “was located in one corner of Room 2055,” Harris wrote.
 “After being there several months I was authorized full access to the vault, as one of the enlisted group cleared to handle and transmit TOP SECRET matter.
 Chief John Aston showed me where ‘special’ files/documents were: The Wiley Post/Will Rogers crash; The Panay Yangtze River Gunboats Inquiry; The Pearl Harbor Inquiry and The Amelia Earhart File.
 All these items were retained in one file cabinet; the Earhart file and the Wiley Post/Will Rogers crash papers were contained in one drawer. . . .
 The Earhart papers had been filed under numerous classifications and been gathered under the number(s) A12/FF.”
-(Emphasis Harris’.)
+(Caps emphasis Harris’.)

 In mid-1944, Harris said he was ordered to microfilm the secret files in Room 2055.
 Once the job was completed, he told Goerner that a “copy went to the Naval Historian at Annapolis, Maryland, one copy went to the Naval Ammunition Depot at Crane City [sic], Indiana and we retained one.”
 The original records, Harris said, “were packed loosely so that upon arrival at National Archives they could be placed in a chamber for fumigation . . . prepatory [sic] to refilming on 35mm.
 The Earhart material was among these records.”
 This aspect of Harris’ account is troubling.